 Patients in the acute phase of their illness frequently become restless and inadvertently remove feeding tubes and other essential access lines.
 This could be due to the patient having delirium or an acute confusional state secondary to their illness.
-At this stage they may lack capacity to make decisions for themselves in relation to having a feeding tube or access line inserted.
+At this stage they may lack capacity, or have fluctuating capacity to make decisions for themselves in relation to having a feeding tube or access line inserted.
 If they have a feeding tube or access line in place it is vital to remember that this can be distressing.
-However it will only have been inserted after discussion with the patient or their carers or relatives.
-A Capacity Assessment must be completed to assess the Capacity of the patient.
-If the patient has Capacity, the patient may consent to the decision specific to the assessment.
-A Best Interest Decision may be completed after Capacity Assessment if the patient lacks Capacity.
-Refer to the Mental Capacity Act policy.
-The family and carers may be consulted in relation to the decision but are not the key decision makers.
-The mittens should be regarded as the least restrictive alternative for these patients.
+However it will only have been inserted after discussion with the patient or their carers or relatives and patients lacking capacity, it would have been documented as part of a best interest plan.

 - Mental Capacity Policy